 Only the inner, smaller chamber contains silver ions in the electrolyte.
 The larger chamber is free of silver ions.
 This design prevents silver ions from coming into contact with proteins or sulfide ions in the sample media.
 Reactions between proteins or sulfide ions and the silver ions will cause the formation of substances that will clog the outer ceramic reference pin junction.

-All pH and Redox FermProbes have this double junction reference system as a standard feature to ensure maximum service life over the widest range of operating conditions.
+All pH and Redox FermProbes have this double junction reference system as a standard feature to insure maximum service life over the widest range of operating conditions.

 Wetted Material List for all FermProbes